top of page

 During the Civil War, the state capitol would move four times with the intent of avoiding capture and destruction.
 Though Judge Dawkins was overtly a Unionist, he was held in high regard by his peers, including friend, Gov. Andrew Magrath.
 In 1865, Dawkins offered "The Shrubs" as the temporary state headquarters of South Carolina.

 Upon our acquisition of the property, we received $300,000 from the State Legislature for this project.
-This funding would not be possible without the help of our dedicated supporters and the leaders of Union, Spartanburg, and York counties, specifically Representatives Dennis Moss and Doug Gilliam, who were instrumental in helping us secure the funding.
+This funding would not be possible without the help of our dedicated supporters and the leaders of Union, Laurens, Cherokee, Spartanburg, and York counties, specifically Representatives Doug Gilliam and Dennis Moss.

 It is our intent to work with the community to not only find a purpose for this significant building, but also to ensure it will be standing for another 178 years.